 Let’s make stacker, a programming language that acts as a stack-based calculator:

-Our stacker language maintains a of , which starts out empty.
+Our stacker language maintains a stack of arguments, which starts out empty.
 Each line of the program represents a new argument for the stack.
 If it’s a number, it’s simply pushed onto the top of the stack.
 But if it’s an operator—either + or *—then the top two arguments from the stack are popped off, and replaced with the result of applying the operator (meaning arg1 + arg2 or arg1 * arg2).
-So this sample program means 3 * (8 + 4), and when it runs, the result is:
+So the sample program above means 3 * (8 + 4), and when it runs, the result is 36.

 36 ; top value of (list 36)